ron-reaser/reaser.org/content/course/cs310/index.md

 ## Textbook

-The **required** text is _Concepts of Programming Languages_ 11th Edition by Robert Sebesta `ISBN 978-0-13-394302-3` for reading, reference, and assignment.
-The older 10th edition `ISBN 978-0-13-139531-2` is acceptable.
-Because most of the out-of-class work will be completed in teams, it is reasonable for team members to share a copy or two as long as everyone has equal access.

-The **recommended** text is _Concepts of Programming Languages_ 11th Edition by Robert Sebesta (`ISBN 978-0-13-394302-3`) for reading and reference.
+The **recommended** text is _Concepts of Programming Languages_ 11th Edition by Robert Sebesta (`ISBN 978-0-13-394302-3`, out of print) for reading and reference.
 Older or newer editions are acceptable.
+Because most of the out-of-class work will be completed in teams, it is reasonable for team members to share a copy or two as long as everyone has reliable access.